junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 - K32W DK6 board → role: Matter lighting-app device

-    More information about the details of the K32W DK6 can be found on the [NXP official website](https://www.nxp.com/products/wireless/multiprotocol-mcus/end-node-matter-with-thread-development-platform:END-NODE-MATTER-THREAD).
+    More information about the details of the K32W DK6 can be found on the [NXP Matter Thread Platform](https://www.nxp.com/products/wireless/multiprotocol-mcus/end-node-matter-with-thread-development-platform:END-NODE-MATTER-THREAD).

 - Linux host computer